babonet/GitHubCopilot-architect/CONTRIBUTING.md

-# Contributing to CursorRules Architect V2
+# Contributing to GitHub Copilot Architect

-Thank you for considering contributing to CursorRules Architect!
+Thank you for considering contributing to GitHub Copilot Architect!
 Your help is greatly appreciated.
 This guide explains how you can contribute to the project.

 ## Table of Contents